Jean-Christophe Leroux

-Dr. Jean-Christophe Leroux (born April 27, 1969) is a French-Canadian full professor of Drug Formulation and Delivery at the Institute of Pharmaceutical Sciences at the Swiss Federal Institute of Technology ETH Zürich.
+Dr. Jean-Christophe Leroux (born April 27, 1969) is a French-Canadian professor of Drug Formulation and Delivery at the Institute of Pharmaceutical Sciences at the Swiss Federal Institute of Technology ETH Zürich.
 His research is mainly focused on broadening the field of drug delivery, and the development of biodetoxification systems for the treatment of metabolite disorders.
 Additionally, he has made important contributions to the field of biomaterials for use in drug delivery.

 Education

 Leroux trained as a pharmacist at the University of Montreal (Canada), and received his Ph.D. in Pharmaceutical Sciences (1995) from the University of Geneva (Switzerland).
 From 1996 to 1997, he was a postdoctoral fellow at University of California, San Francisco.